logur/logur/README.md

 level.Info(logger).Log("msg", "message")
 ```

-As you can see doing any kind of structured or leveled logging requires to import go-kit packages after all,
+As you can see doing any kind of structured or leveled logging requires to import Go kit packages after all,
 which takes us back to [Why not just X logger?](#why-not-just-x-logger).

-In short: Using go-kit directly - no matter how awesome its interface is - suffers from the same problem as
+In short: Using Go kit directly - no matter how awesome its interface is - suffers from the same problem as
 using any other logging library.

-One could implement all those functions for a custom interface based on go-kit,
+One could implement all those functions for a custom interface based on Go kit,
 but it probably isn't worth the hassle.
 Defining a more verbose, custom interface is a lot easier to work with.
-That being said, go-kit logger can very well serve as a perfect base for an implementation of that interface.
+That being said, Go kit logger can very well serve as a perfect base for an implementation of that interface.

 The [proposal](https://docs.google.com/document/d/1shW9DZJXOeGbG9Mr9Us9MiaPqmlcVatD_D8lrOXRNMU) linked above contains many examples
 why the authors ended up with an interface like this.
 Go check it out, you might just have the same use cases
-which could make the go-kit interface a better fit than the one in this library.
+which could make the Go kit interface a better fit than the one in this library.

 ### Why not `logger.With(keyvals ...interface{})`?